Chaos and turbulence in bubbly flows

 \section{Introduction}

-The bubbly flows are usually rather complex - multiphase, buoyancy driven, with different types of background turbulence etc. Therefore, different classifications of these flows were used (see for recent reviews Refs. \cite{ris}-\cite{ppf} and references therein). \\
+The bubbly flows are usually rather complex - multiphase, buoyancy-driven, with different types of background turbulence, etc. Therefore, different classifications of these flows were used (see for recent reviews Refs. \cite{ris}-\cite{ppf} and references therein). \\

-The bubbly flows can be roughly divided, for instance, into two classes: `pseudo-turbulence' and `buoyancy driven turbulence' \cite{ris}.
-In the `pseudo-turbulence' the collective (homogeneous) effects due to rising of multiple single bubbles and their wakes at comparatively small gas fraction play the main role, whereas in the `buoyancy driven turbulence' the effects of inhomogeneous swarms of rising bubbles (with the buoyancy-caused instabilities) at comparatively high gas fraction are the main factor. \\
+The bubbly flows can be roughly divided, for instance, into two classes: `pseudo-turbulence' and `buoyancy-driven turbulence' \cite{ris}.
+In the `pseudo-turbulence' the collective (homogeneous) effects due to the rising of multiple single bubbles and their wakes at comparatively small gas fraction play the main role, whereas in the `buoyancy-driven turbulence' the effects of inhomogeneous swarms of rising bubbles (with the buoyancy-caused instabilities) at comparatively high gas fraction are the main factor. \\